erikhofer/xampp-here/README.md

 ## Setup

 1. Clone the project
-2. Edit `xamp-here.bat` and make sure the xampp install directory is correct
+2. Edit `xampp-here.bat` and make sure the xampp install directory is correct
 3. [Change the Apache document root](https://stackoverflow.com/a/34656536/5519485) to the symlink configured in step 2 (default would be `C:\xampp\htdocs-link`)
 4. [Add the project directory to PATH](https://www.computerhope.com/issues/ch000549.htm)